nathanhastings412/tech508_python/Notes/notes.md

   - `CTRL+C`
 - history - shows previous commands
 - !number uses that command
+- one `.` means current directory
+- two `..` means parent directory
+- rm -rf ~/.git - this is going to forcibly remove (recursively) everything inside the git repository
+- ~ refers to home directory so the above code is actually saying remove .git (uninitialise the folder with git) in the home directory folder

+SSH keys
+- .SSH folder
+- ssh-keygen -t rsa -b 4096 -C "nathanhastings412@gmail.com"
+- cat nathan-github-key.pub
+- eval `ssh-agent -s` - creates agent process ID
+- ssh-add nathan-github-key
+- now we want to test we can authenticate with github
+- ssh -T git@github.com

 if you upload sensitive information
 - you can delete the public repo (you still have your local files)